-29 Best Disney Movies in Italian for Learning the Language
+28 Best Disney Movies in Italian

-Disney Plus has at least 1,900 movies and counting—and many of these are available in Italian!
+Disney Plus has at least 1,900 movies and counting—and many of these are available in Italian.

 From animated favorites like “Beauty and the Beast” to live-action films such as “Pirates of the Caribbean” and “Avatar,” you can watch them with high-quality Italian audio and subtitles.